AutosaveDave/visual-overlays/README.md

 Alpha statements are designated by `A`, `a`, or `%` before or after the desired alpha value (`0` to `100`).
 For example:
 ...
 To set overlay shadow Alpha to 90%: `A90`, `90A`, `%90`, `90%`, `a90`, or `90a` will all work.

-#### Whisp Statements
+### Whisp Statements
 Each whisp statement consists of two main parts: an **enumerator** and a **Whisp string**.
 **Whisp strings** are designated by their enclosing parentheses.
 **Enumerators** can be placed adjacent to a Whisp string *(immediately before or immediately after enclosing parentheses of a Whisp string)* to designate how many whisps should be generated from that Whisp string.
+#### Enumerators
-**Enumerators** can use a few different syntaxes.
+Enumerators can use a few different syntaxes.
 For example, if you wanted to generate 12 whisps from Whisp string `(whisp)`, all of the following will work:
 ... `12(whisp)` or `(whisp)12`
 ... `12x(whisp)`, `(whisp)x12`, `12X(whisp)`, or `(whisp)X12`
 ... `12*(whisp)`, or `(whisp)*12`
+*If no enumerator is present on a Whisp string, only one whisp will be generated from the string by default.*

+#### Whisp Strings
-**Whisp strings** can contain several types of Whisp string statements.
-Statements within a Whisp string are separated by spaces.
+Whisp strings are always enclosed in parentheses, and can contain several types of Whisp phrases.
+Phrases within a Whisp string are separated by spaces.

+### Whisp Phrases
+Several types of Whisp phrases can be used to customize your overlays.
+Whisp phrases consist of a **phrase type** and one or more **phrase segments** separated by dashes (`-`).

+#### Mods
+Mods are the most user-friendly Whisp phrases.
+Mod phrases are designated by

+'B' :   'behaviors',
+'LS':   'lightScale',
+'LC':   'lightColor',
+'M':    'mods',
+'@' :   'spawnLoc',
+default: 'mods',

 ####